 58. The reason I can’t hook into the del alcazar’s is because Jason was overheard Lindsay telling her friend Nikki that she wanted out of relationship plus Jason’s behaviour when he arrived at the house is so telling.
 The burner phones were bought before Lindsay went to Calgary, is that correct.
 I think that as soon as Jason overheard Lindsay and Nikki, SZ started planning Lindsay’s murder.

 [More evidence the C.F. don’t think things through before they make a nonsensical comment.
 Burner phone was purchased end of November 2007.
 N.B. and Lindsay had the conversation in December(see chek news story August 2010).
 (AFTER THE BURNER PHONE WAS ALREADY PURCHASED) C.F. claim the motive for murder was Jason overheard Lindsay tell NB she was thinking about leaving him.
 The burner phone was purchased BEFORE the conversation in December so that timeline makes no sense.
-The C.F. will now change the timeline of the conversation to fit with the ACTIVATION OF THE burner phone rather than the PURCHASE DATE. (eg. they will claim the conversation took IN JANUARY when the phone was activated) Anyone knowledgeable in drug operations knows there is always a large stock of burner phones on hand.
+The C.F. will now change the timeline of the conversation to fit with the ACTIVATION OF THE burner phone rather than the PURCHASE DATE. (eg. they will claim the conversation took place IN JANUARY when the phone was activated) Anyone knowledgeable in drug operations knows there is always a large stock of burner phones on hand.
 They are not always purchased from the same location either.
 It did not take months and months to plan Lindsay’s murder.
 A few phone calls were made and Lindsay was lured to the vacant property which was already on the market.
 The careful planning aspect of the crime centered around ensuring no physical evidence was left at the crime scene that could trace back to the killers.
-The activation of the burner phone (end of Jan 08) is directly related to Erickson’s arrest IMO. ]
+The activation of the burner phone (end of Jan 08) is directly related to Erickson’s arrest and the Calgary drug bust.
+IMO. ]

 “Investigators now know that the cell phone used to call Buziak was purchased in Vancouver in late November 2007.
 The phone was activated late January 2008 in Vancouver under a user name of Paulo Rodriguez with a Vancouver address.
 Police have since determined that while the address exists, it is not connected with the crime.
 Police also believe the Paulo Rodriguez name is an alias.
 Fast says police are interested in hearing from anyone who may also have encountered that name.
 The phone was deactivated after the murder.”